blossm-network/toolbox/README.md

 // ** configure your config.yaml **

-mkdir blossm/services/animals
-mkdir blossm/services/animals/domains
-mkdir blossm/services/animals/domains/cat
-cd blossm/services/animals/domains/cat
+cd blossm/services/animals/domains/bird
 blossm event-store init

 // ** Configure your event-store's blossm.yaml. **

-mkdir commands
 cd commands

-blossm command init meow
+blossm command init chirp

-// ** Configure your `meow` command's blossm.yaml and write it's main.js, normalize.js functions, and tests.
+// ** Configure your `chirp` command's blossm.yaml and write it's main.js, normalize.js functions, and tests.
 There are a bunch of docs in these files to help. **

 cd ..
 blossm command-gateway init

 // ** Configure the command gateway's blossm.yaml file to give public access to the `meow` command. **

-// Once the event-store, command and gateway have been deployed, the command can be reached via a POST to https://c.cat.animals.your.network/meow
+// Once the event-store, command and gateway have been deployed, the command can be reached via a POST to https://c.bird.animals.your.network/chirp

 cd ../../../../views